stkossman/Final_Project_Python1year/README.md

 <h3 class="code-line" data-line-start=1 data-line-end=2 ><a id="General_1"></a>General</h3>
 <p class="has-line-data" data-line-start="2" data-line-end="3">This is my final project written on Python.
-This application allows to get, add, update, delete both musical instruments or manufacturers (in my case). </p>
+Used Docker, PostgreSQL, SQLAlchemy etc. Notice to use them too.
+This application allows to get, add, update, delete both musical instruments or manufacturers (in my case).
+Feel free to download all requirements from requirements.txt in case you haven't installed yet.</p>
 <hr>
 <h3 class="code-line" data-line-start=5 data-line-end=6 ><a id="Features_5"></a>Features</h3>
 <ul>